canonical/curtin/doc/topics/curthooks.rst

 Other operating systems are supported through a mechanism called 'curthooks' or 'curtin-hooks'.

 A curtin install runs through different stages.
-See the stages_ documentation for function of each stage.
+See the Stages_ documentation for function of each stage.
 The stages communicate with each other via data in a working working directory and environment variables as described in `Command Environment`_